SFULibrary/islandora_datastream_crud/README.md

 Note that you can include Drush's `-y` option to bypass confirmation prompts.
 This is useful if you are running Datastream CRUD in a `nohup` or scripted environment.

-If you would prefer to avoid using Drush, [Islandora Datastreams Input/Output](https://github.com/ulsdevteam/islandora_datastreams_io) provides a way to run Datastream CRUD from within Drupal's administrative user interface).
+If you would prefer to avoid using Drush, [Islandora Datastreams Input/Output](https://github.com/ulsdevteam/islandora_datastreams_io) provides a way to run Datastream CRUD from within Drupal's administrative user interface.

 ## Fetching PIDs